UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 1. Make a new file called `Exercise3.py`.
 Do not forget to clear your workspace and close the figures at the beginning of your script.

-2. Download the file "MPMtransportdata.xls" from Brightspace or Teams and save it in your current working directory.
+2. Load the data file "MPMtransportdata.xls" in your script.

 	````{important}
 	For your code to be able to access a file, you must specify the _filepath_ (or _path_, for short) to that file.
 This is the sequence of folders you would have to click through to get to the file, _e.g._, "C:\Users\username\Documents\myworkspace\MPMtransportdata.xls".
 When you want to use this information in Python, you can type out the path as-is: